wlonk/arcadia/2015-02-post-playtest-2-outline.md

 getting their way.
 The GM starts with a hand of two cards, plus one per PC.
 They draw a card whenever a PC **TODO**.

+    Meditation: I think that the better route is to have the GM just set difficulties, however much I don't like that as a pattern.
+Iunno.
+I really like the GM "rolling" against the players, rather than fixing difficulties.

+    So, where's that show up?
+Dogs.
+Cortex.
+In both cases, the GM gets a pool based on fictional whatnot.

 ### Future Cards

 The GM may make and place a Future card on the table whenever circumstances